samuelmukoti/censorbot/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-donate-yellow.svg)](https://www.buymeacoffee.com/smukoti)

 A powerful Python-based tool for automatically censoring profanity in video files.
 CensorBot uses a multi-stage approach to detect and censor inappropriate language, combining embedded subtitles, online subtitle databases, and AI-powered transcription to ensure accurate profanity detection.
 Perfect for making your Blu-ray collection, streaming content, or personal video library family-friendly and suitable for all audiences.

+## ⚠️ Legal Disclaimer

+**CensorBot is intended for personal, educational, and lawful use only.**

+- **Media Ownership Required**: You must legally own or have proper authorization to use any media processed with this tool.
+CensorBot is designed for personal media libraries, legally purchased content, and authorized educational materials.
+- **No Endorsement of Piracy**: This project and its author(s) **do not endorse, promote, or support piracy** or copyright infringement in any form.
+- **User Responsibility**: Users are solely responsible for ensuring they have the legal right to modify and use any media files processed with CensorBot.
+This includes compliance with copyright laws, terms of service, and licensing agreements.
+- **No Warranty**: This software is provided "as is" without warranty of any kind.
+The author(s) are not liable for any misuse, legal consequences, or damages arising from the use of this tool.

+By using CensorBot, you acknowledge that you understand and agree to these terms, and that you will use the software responsibly and in accordance with applicable laws.

 [!NOTE]
 ## Why Use CensorBot?
 CensorBot is designed for users who want to make their video content family-friendly, educational, or suitable for public viewing by automatically removing or masking profane language.
 Here are some common scenarios: